ourarash/ncurses_bazel/README.md

 > Can be used in Visual Studio Code

-This is a starter template for building C++ binaries using ncurses library.
+This is a starter template for building C++ binaries using ncurses library and [Bazel](https://www.bazel.build/) build system.

-[ncurses](http://tldp.org/HOWTO/NCURSES-Programming-HOWTO/index.html) (new curses) is a programming library providing a set of APIs that allows the programmer to write text-based user interfaces in a terminal-independent manner.
+[ncurses](http://tldp.org/HOWTO/NCURSES-Programming-HOWTO/index.html) (new curses) is a  library providing a set of APIs that allows the programmer to write text-based user interfaces in a terminal-independent manner.
 It is a toolkit for developing "GUI-like" application software that runs under a terminal emulator.
 It also optimizes screen changes, in order to reduce the latency experienced when using remote shells.

 ## Screenshot